jrg94/EECS338/README.md

 	2. If the integer is within the range of test functions the program will execute
 	3. Otherwise, try a different integer

+NOTES:
+	Unfortunately, this solution is not complete.
+Linked Lists are proving to be incredibly difficult to work with in shared memory.
+	It seems that malloc does not play nice with shared memory due to the local heap address used when allocating the memory.
+As a result, this solution can end up with the case where a withdraw waits for any deposit before continuing.
+Of course, this means that withdraws can cause the balance to go negative.